Katharine Hepburn: Professional expansion (1950–1952)

 Hepburn often worked abroad in the 1950s, beginning with The African Queen with co-star Humphrey Bogart.

 The 1950s saw Hepburn take on a series of professional challenges, and stretch herself further than at any other point in her life at an age when most other actresses began to retreat.
 Berg describes the decade as "the heart of her vast legacy" and "the period in which she truly came into her own".
 In January 1950, Hepburn ventured into Shakespeare, playing Rosalind on stage in As You Like It.
 She hoped to prove that she could play already established material, and said, "It's better to try something difficult and flop than to play it safe all the time."
 It opened on Broadway at the Cort Theatre in New York to a capacity audience and was virtually sold out for 148 shows.
 The production then went on tour.
 Reviews for Hepburn varied, but she was noted as the only leading lady in Hollywood who was performing high-caliber material onstage.

 In 1951, Hepburn filmed The African Queen, her first movie in Technicolor.
 She played Rose Sayer, a prim missionary living in German East Africa at the outbreak of World War I. Co-starring Humphrey Bogart, The African Queen was shot mostly on location in the Belgian Congo, an opportunity Hepburn embraced.
 It proved a difficult experience, however, and Hepburn became ill with dysentery during filming.
 Later in life, she released a memoir about the experience.
 The movie was released at the end of 1951 to popular support and critical acclaim, and gave Hepburn her fifth Best Actress nomination at the Academy Awards while garnering Bogart his only Academy Award for Best Actor.
-The first successful film she had made without Tracy since The Philadelphia Story a decade earlier, it proved that she could be a hit without him and fully reestablished her popularity.
+The first successful film she had made without Tracy since The Philadelphia Story a decade earlier, it proved that she could be a hit without him and fully re-established her popularity.